- New mandatory public health measures in effect April 6.

-The ASB grant program is specific to rural municipalities that have an established Agricultural Service Board and fulfil all requirements under the Agricultural Service Board Act.
+The ASB provides grants for rural municipalities that have an established Agricultural Service Board and fulfil all requirements under the Agricultural Service Board Act.

 The Agricultural Service Board Act sets out the framework for the establishment of an ASB by an incorporated municipal district or specialized municipality.

-Agricultural Fieldmen are unique to Alberta.
-Members of the Association of Alberta Agricultural Fieldmen are also appointed as inspectors or regulatory officers to administer the 4 acts for which Alberta municipalities and counties have legal obligations.
-The 4 acts are:
+Agricultural Fieldmen are appointed as inspectors or regulatory officers to administer the 4 acts for which Alberta municipalities and counties have legal obligations:

 Agricultural Fieldmen also assist in the provincial enforcement of the Animal Health Act.